Skip to main content

 Packing/Kit List

-This is an extensive list of everything you might consider bringing; you absolutely do not need it all.
-There are shops at Camp and in the local area if you forget anything or need an emergency backup.
+This is a big ol' list of everything you might want to bring along — but don't worry, you definitely don't need all of it.
+There are shops at Camp and in the local area if you forget something or need a last-minute backup.

 General